 On 19 June 2007, the former Treasurer announced the Productivity Commission Inquiry: The Market for Retail Tenancy Leases in Australia.
 The Inquiry stemmed from issues arising from differences in retail tenancy laws between the states, in addition to concerns of small business that elements of the market for retail leases are being distorted, leading to exploitation of tenants.

-The final Productivity Commission report [ PDF 44KB] was released On 27 August 2008.
+The final Productivity Commission report was released On 27 August 2008.

 Check the Productivity Commission website for further information on the Productivity Commission Inquiry: The Market for Retail Tenancy Leases in Australia.